 - Infrastructure: Loading docks, administrative buildings, warehouses.

-- State of Disrepair: Rusted metal structures, tagged walls, and encroaching nature.
+- State of disrepair: Rusty metal structures, tagged walls, and encroaching nature.

 5: The Doctor's House

-The Doctor's House , located in the countryside, is a mysterious place that attracts the interest of urban explorers.
-This residence, once inhabited by a famous doctor, is now abandoned and in ruins.
+The Doctor's House , located deep in the countryside, is a mysterious place that piques the interest of urban explorers.
+This house, once inhabited by a renowned doctor, is now abandoned and in ruins.

 Site Features

-- State of Disrepair: Cracked walls, damaged furniture, invasive vegetation.
+- State of disrepair: Cracked walls, degraded furniture, overgrown vegetation.

 - Access: Restricted, requiring discretion and respect for the premises.